StarbeamOne/blog.starbeam.one/content/article/2022/02/Announcing-MVP-Alpha-Preview.md

 I hope you enjoy these videos.
 I have learned *a lot* about the process in the past few weeks, as you can imagine!

+So a little retrospective here: I feel it took about two weeks to find my "voice" in front of the camera.
+I still have footage in the  Introduction Sessions where it looks like I am being held at gunpoint. 😅  I am OK with it, though.
+The Product Tour was loose and free, by necessity, however -- I was *really* out of time!
+But I definitely prefer that style over the stuffiness that peppers throughout the Introduction Sessions.

+In the end, I am happy with both, but actually prefer the Product Tour as it is way clearer what I am presenting and you can see the features before your eyes.
+The Introduction Sessions are still valuable for context, however, as I reference them repeatedly during the Product Tour, so value all around I feel.

 ### What's Next?!

 Probably some rest. :)  I have been pushing myself pretty hard these past few weeks and these past few days especially, so I will be not so gung-ho these next few days while continuing next steps.